RagingTiger/rickroll_bash/README.md

 ## About
 Prank your macOS friends with a good 'ole Rick Roll.
-Two options for the
-prank:
+To execute, just get access to a shell session on their machine and choose one of the following:

 ### Execute Directly
 ```